Pay transparency for job postings

 The total monetary value of benefits and other compensation does not need to be provided.
 In electronic job postings, a general description of benefits and other compensation may be used if a link is provided with more detailed information.
 If the benefits or other compensation change, the posting must be updated to reflect the changed information.

-UWHIRES will also include space to provide a description of other compensation, which is required for job postings for classified positions.
-Overtime eligibility should be included in job postings for all FLSA nonexempt positions and any FLSA exempt positions eligible for additional pay under collective bargaining agreements.
+There is also a space to provide a description of other compensation, which is required for job postings for classified positions.
+Overtime eligibility must be included in job postings for all FLSA nonexempt positions and any FLSA exempt positions eligible for additional pay under collective bargaining agreements.

 Hiring Managers will provide recruiters with other compensation information and a narrower professional staff pay range for the job posting: